Great Southern Group: Business activities

 Returns to investors comprised a tax deduction in the year in which they bought the products, and returns from the sale of produce over the life of the project, which was typically at the point of harvest 10–12 years later for plantations, "and up to 23 years for horticultural projects such as almonds".
 Great Southern would deduct management fees from the final sale value.
-A typical forestry investment in the early 2000s involved an initial payment of $3000 for one-third of a hectare woodlot, yielding a $2900 tax deduction at that time.
-Returns on harvesting depended on many variables; Great Southern forecast that investors would recoup their original investment and a further return of between $1923 and $4569 per woodlot, however early schemes did not achieve these figures on the basis of the timber sales, with some resulting in woodchip sales of only around A$1500, half the value of what was originally invested.
+A typical forestry investment in the early 2000s involved an initial payment of $3,000 for one-third of a hectare woodlot, yielding a $2,900 tax deduction at that time.
+Returns on harvesting depended on many variables; Great Southern forecast that investors would recoup their original investment and a further return of between $1923 and $4569 per woodlot, however early schemes did not achieve these figures on the basis of the timber sales, with some resulting in woodchip sales of only around $1,500, half the value of what was originally invested.
 Investors received their returns when the product (usually woodchip) was harvested and sold.

 While the majority of Great Southern's activity was in the sale of managed investment schemes, in 2007 it diversified into funds management through the purchase of Rural Funds Management Ltd, retaining its diversified agricultural assets fund and offering a new share fund and a blended property fund.
 In addition to retailing MIS products to investors, Great Southern also provided loans to investors wanting to borrow to invest.
-By 2009 its loan book comprised 14,500 loans with an average value of approximately A$50,000.
+By 2009 its loan book comprised 14,500 loans with an average value of approximately $50,000.